Puberty in boysWell child - puberty in boys; Development - puberty in boys

 Most boys start puberty somewhere between the ages of 9 and 16 years.
-There's a wide age range when puberty starts.
-That's why some kids in 7th grade still look like young children and others look really grown up.
+There is a wide age range when puberty starts.
+That is why some kids in 7th grade still look like young children and others look really grown up.

-Know that girls usually start puberty earlier than boys.
-That's why so many girls are taller than boys in 7th and 8th grade.
-Eventually many men end up taller than women when they are adults.
+Girls usually start puberty earlier than boys.
+That is why so many girls are taller than boys in 7th and 8th grade.
+As adults, many men end up taller than women.

 Accept changes in your body.
 Try to be comfortable with your body changing.
-If you are stressed about changes, talk to your parents or a health care provider that you trust.
+If you are stressed about changes, talk to your parents or a provider that you trust.